Selective serotonin reuptake inhibitor: Post-SSRI sexual dysfunction

 Diagnostic criteria for PSSD were proposed in 2022, but as of 2023, there is no agreement on standards for diagnosis.
-It is considered a distinct phenomenon from antidepressant discontinuation syndrome, post-acute withdrawal syndrome, and major depressive disorder, and should be distinguished from sexual dysfunction associated with depression and persistent genital arousal disorder.
+It is a distinct phenomenon from antidepressant discontinuation syndrome, post-acute withdrawal syndrome, and major depressive disorder, and should be distinguished from sexual dysfunction associated with depression and persistent genital arousal disorder.
 There are limited treatment options for PSSD as of 2023 and no evidence that any individual approach is effective.
 The mechanism by which SSRIs may induce PSSD is unclear.
 However, various neurochemical, hormonal, and biochemical changes during SSRI use—such as reduced dopamine levels, increased serotonin, inhibition of nitric oxide synthase, and the blocking of cholinergic and alpha-1 adrenergic receptors—could account for their sexual adverse effects.
 Additionally, SSRIs may cause peripheral changes by inhibiting serotonin receptors in peripheral nerves, which may also play a role in PSSD.
 As of 2023, prevalence is unknown.
 A 2020 review stated that PSSD is rare, underreported, and "increasingly identified in online communities".
-A 2024 study investigating the prevalence of persistent post-treatment genital numbness among sexual and gender minority youth found 13.2% of SSRI users between the ages 15 and 29 reporting the symptom compared to 0.9% who had used other medications.
+A 19 year retrospective analysis looking at people with erectile dysfunction who met most of the criteria for PSSD found that the estimated risk was 0.46%.
+This study was only looking at people who have erectile dysfunction.
+This limitation makes it difficult to obtain a true figure as people who took SSRIs and did not have erectile dysfunction were not included.

 Reports of PSSD have occurred with almost every SSRI (dapoxetine is an exception).
 In 2019, the Pharmacovigilance Risk Assessment Committee of the European Medicines Agency (EMA) recommended that packaging leaflets of selected SSRIs and SNRIs should be amended to include information regarding a possible risk of persistent sexual dysfunction.
 Following the EMA assessment, a safety review by Health Canada "could neither confirm nor rule out a causal link ... which was long lasting in rare cases", but recommended that "healthcare professionals inform patients about the potential risk of long-lasting sexual dysfunction despite discontinuation of treatment".
 A 2023 review stated that ongoing sexual dysfunction after SSRI discontinuation was possible, but that cause and effect were undetermined.
 The 2023 review cautioned that reports of sexual dysfunction cannot be generalized to wider practice as they are subject to a "high risk of bias", but agreed with the EMA assessment that cautionary labeling on SSRIs was warranted.